 It’s so important that children have opportunities to learn first-hand about the astonishing complexity and vitality of healthy soil – and its multitude of inhabitants!
 Here’s a printable activity page that’s suitable for coloring, and (with older children) writing identifications.
 It provides a few names and images of some prominent creatures from the underground realm.
 That said, we must acknowledge that this guide is probably best used after youngsters have had the fun of actually encountering the creatures.
 Indeed, youngsters need occasions to dig!

-Part of the fun of gardening is using the trowel to discover new worlds of strange and surprising little creatures, all busy with their own lives.
-Out in the garden, young people can begin to learn about these fellow travelers: how they survive, what they’re doing, and how they interact with one another.
-It’s also an occasion for them to learn how they themselves can interact with these beings in a kind and responsible way.
-Older students can actually study the specific roles these creatures play in the great processes of material recycling, energy flows (food webs), seed dispersal, assorted symbioses, etc.
+Part of the joy of gardening is using the trowel to discover new worlds of strange and surprising little beings: most rather small and shy, and except for the centipede and mole – incapable of nipping; all of them amazingly busy with their own lives.
+Out in the garden, young people can begin to learn about these fellow travelers on earth’s thin but life-giving skin – the soil: how they survive, what they’re doing, and how they interact with one another.
+The garden is also a context for students to learn how they themselves can interact kindly with these creatures in a responsible and minimally invasive way!
+Older children can further consider the specific roles that these beings play in the great processes of material recycling, energy flows (food webs), seed dispersal, and assorted symbioses, etc.

-Here’s the PDF: Soil Citizens NOFA-NH
+Click here for the printable PDF: Soil Citizens NOFA-NH